yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 > - Stable, persistent storage.
 > - Ordered, graceful deployment and scaling.
 > - Ordered, automated rolling updates.
-> - Transaction recovery facility when a pod is scaled down.
+> - Transaction recovery facility when a pod is scaled down or crashes.

 Navigate to your demo application local repository and change the current branch to `bootable-jar-openshift`: